ivg313/joplin-docsify/README.md

 - [ ] Implement excerpt for news (latest pages list) on homepage.
 Should "news" have datetime?
 - [ ] Try to implement RSS
 - [ ] Implement (or steal from Stavros) icons export
-- [ ] Created and updated looks weird.
+- [ ] Hardcoded words like "Created", "updated" and so on looks weird.
 Also, implement translation somehow.
 - [ ] ...